kubermatic/dashboard/.github/ISSUE_TEMPLATE/pre-release.md

 - [ ] Check the changelog
 - [ ] Check the API documentation
 - [ ] Check the terms of service
+- [ ] Check if all provider logos are up-to-date